Everybody wants to rank high in Google because ranking high leads to more organic traffic.

 Rank tracking is the process of checking search engine ranking positions for certain keywords over time.
 A rank tracker is the software or tool that automates this process for you.

 Rank tracking helps you understand which keywords and pages need your attention most.
 But that’s not the only reason it’s important.
+On the same subject : How to Find Influencers in Your Niche (6 Easy Steps).
 It also gives you some insight into whether your SEO efforts are paying off.

 For example, our visibility for all our tracked keywords is improving over time: